REFERENCE TITLE: mental health; injunction; firearm possession

 M. On the expiration or termination of a mental health injunction against firearm possession, the defendant may apply to the sheriff for the return of all firearms surrendered or recovered.
 Unless the defendant is a prohibited possessor under state or federal law, or a verified petition for renewal has been filed, all firearms shall be returned to the defendant.

-N. A family member or peace officer may file a verified petition for renewal of a mental health injunction against firearm possession.
-Proceedings for the renewal of a mental health injunction against firearm possession shall be conducted pursuant to subsections C, D, E, and F of this section.
+N. An immediate family member or peace officer may file a verified petition for renewal of a mental health injunction against firearm possession.
+Proceedings for the renewal of a mental health injunction against firearm possession shall be conducted pursuant to subsections C, D, E and F of this section.

 O. A supplemental information form that is used by the court or a law enforcement agency solely for service of process on the defendant and that contains information provided by the petitioner is confidential.